wmac001/arc-overhang-orcaslicer-integration/README.md

 d) Thresholds for area and bridging length, adjust as needed, but Arc shine at large surfaces :)

+e) **"UseLeastAmountOfCenterPoints":** experimental: use only one arc-center until rMax is reached (then iterate as usual), improves surface finish but can lead to failed prints on complex geometrys.

+f) Adjust the cooling and print speed of the follow-up layers to reduce warping as needed.(More cooling->more warping)

 ### General Print Settings:
 The overhang print quality is greatly improved when the material solidifies as quickly as possible.
 Therefore: